BryanHogan/bryanhogan-blog-content/blog/obsidian-vault.md

 I use these Bases in combination with the FolderNotes plugin.
 This allows me to create overview pages for when I click on my `01 - Zettelkasten` or `02 - Projects` folders.
 These overview notes include Bases that list all relevant MOC's (Map of Contents), active projects, and then other relevant content that I want to access, ending with a complete list of all notes in that folder.

+By creating links within notes, creating MOCs that utilize Bases, and just the general text search in Obsidian I'm confident that relevant information in my vault doesn't get lost, especially since most of my knowledge uses the bottom-up approach described above.

 ## Plugins I use

 I try to use a minimal amount of plugins, especially community plugins.
-Each plugin introduces complexity, risks, longer loading times and generally makes your system less future proof.
+Each plugin introduces complexity, risks, longer loading times and can generally make your system less future proof.

 I use the following community plugins: